 Our staff will respond to your query promptly and provide detailed information to your questions.

-The Norway in a Nutshell® tour takes you through some of Norway’s most beautiful fjord scenery that includes the breathtaking experiences on the Bergen Railway, the Flåm Railway, the Aurlandsfjord, the Nærøyfjord and the steep Stalheimskleiva road (May-September).
+The Norway in a Nutshell® tour takes you through some of Norway’s most beautiful fjord scenery that includes the breathtaking experiences on the Bergen Railway, the Flåm Railway, the Aurlandsfjord, the Nærøyfjord and the journey to Bergen.
 In the comfort of your train and cruise boat, watch fjord scenery with beautiful waterfalls, flowing rivers, deep valleys and mountains.

 The trip is available all year round and can be taken as a day tour or with one or more overnight stays.
 Take your time and enjoy the scenery by hiking, kayaking or biking.
 Or a longer stay beside the fjord.
 This tour can be custom-built for you depending on your budget and style of travel.
 We have lots of little extras that can be added to make it even more special.